 Many people are afraid that drinking coffee black will mean sacrificing the pleasure of actually enjoying your coffee.
+That’s simply not the case; you just need quality beans.
 Fear not!
-We went ahead and collected and reviewed plenty of options to show you which is the best coffee to drink black for any tastebuds.
+We’ve collected and reviewed plenty of options to show you which is the best coffee to drink black for any tastebuds.

 Whether you are making the switch for the health benefits, the flavor, or simply convenience, there are plenty of reasons to choose to drink black coffee… and enjoy it!
-Read on for your recommendations on coffee brands to try and tip on how to make sure the taste is on point too.
+Read on for your recommendations on coffee brands to try and tips for making sure the taste is on point, too.

 What is “Black Coffee”?